Camp Ajo |

 Fort Barrett

-A temporary earthwork fort built by CA Volunteers, protecting Ammi White's flour mill at the Pima Indian villages.
+A temporary earthwork fort built by the CA Volunteers (June-July 1862), protecting Ammi White's flour mill and trade post at the Pima Indian villages on the Gila River, just north of town.
+White's Mill had been raided by Confederate troops in March.

 Post at Maricopa Wells